bonitasoft/bonita-web/README.md

 ## Contribution

-I you want to contribute, ask questions about the project, report bug, see the [contributing guide](https://github.com/bonitasoft/bonita-developer-resources/blob/master/CONTRIBUTING.MD).
+If you want to contribute, ask questions about the project, report bug, see the [contributing guide](https://github.com/bonitasoft/bonita-developer-resources/blob/master/CONTRIBUTING.MD).

 ## Build the project ##

 At root level (same location as the parent pom.xml) :

     ./mvnw clean install

-## Execution in hosted mode
-In server module, to build and launch a tomcat hosting the app :

-    ./mvnw clean verify org.codehaus.cargo:cargo-maven2-plugin:run -DskipTests

-H2 database is created (if it does not already exist) in ${user.home}/bonita/community/database When you checkout a different branch you need to clean this directory because the database schema may have changed.

-Hot reload is not supported, but when you update a class in portal/, server/ or common/ in your IDE all you need to do is to restart the tomcat with the previous command (classes will be retrieved from the projects target/classes directory)

 ## Structure ##

 ### Parent pom.xml ###
 Contains the common maven configuration such as:
-- the definition of all the dependencies version, e.g., junit.version, bonita.engine.version, gwt.version, ...
+- the definition of all the dependencies version, e.g., junit.version, bonita.engine.version, ...
 - the maven repositories

 ### common module ###